MakoStrwlkr/phy256-programming-template/README.md

 # phy256-programming-template
-Kind of a "cheatsheet" of handy python stuff for PHY256
+Kind of a "mini-library" of handy python stuff for PHY256, consisting of functions and other python stuff we covered in lectures, tutorials, and midterms.